TrentonH1ll/SmokeySpoofer/README.md

 3. **Select Hardware Components**: Choose the hardware components you wish to spoof from the available options.

 4. **Spoof HWID**: Click the "Spoof" button to initiate the spoofing process.
-SmokeySpoofer will generate a new HWID based on the selected components.
+SmokeySpoofer will generate a new HWIDs based on the selected components.

 5. **Restart**: After spoofing, it is recommended to restart your system to apply the changes effectively.